newrelic/newrelic-unix-monitor/README.md

 6. Run `chmod +x pluginctl.sh` to make the startup script executable (if it isn't already)
 7. Run `./pluginctl.sh start` from command-line
 8. Check logs (in `logs` directory by default) for errors
-9. Login to New Relic UI and find your plugin instance
+9. Login to New Relic UI and find your data in Insights.
-  * In the New Relic UI, select "Plugins" from the top level accordion menu
+  * In the data explorer, look for custom event types that start with "unixMonitor:"
-  * Check for the "Unix" plugin in left-hand column.
-Click on it, your instance should appear in the list.
+  * Possible event types (for out-of-the-box commands): unixMonitor:Disk, unixMonitor:DiskIO, unixMonitor:NetworkIO, unixMonitor:Process, unixMonitor:Stats, unixMonitor:Vmstat

 ----

 ### <a name="nrjson"/>Configuring the `newrelic.json` file